-It’s official, National Trust properties are beautiful but hugely expensive for the masses and National Trust Membership Offers are few and far between.
-This guide, however, will seek to make the wealth of sights, sounds and experiences on offer in the UK more accessible to those on smaller budgets.
+It’s official, National Trust properties are beautiful but hugely expensive for the masses and National Trust Membership offers are few and far between.
+This guide, however, will seek to make the wealth of sights, sounds and experiences on offer in the UK, more accessible to those on smaller budgets.
 That’s right, use this guide to SAVE £64 PER YEAR and go easier on your credit or debit card (Note: Please scroll to costs below Updated 24th August 2023 and National Trust membership offers from Tesco)

-Separately, for example, the standard National Trust membership offer charges a membership cost of £126 per year.
+Separately, the standard “UK” National Trust membership offer charges a membership cost of £126 per year.
 This £126 is for a family and bolting on an English Heritage membership deal for full access would be an additional £88 per year for a family.
+That means…

 You can also join the above membership schemes as an individual or as a couple and in general, it is a considerably cheaper option especially if you don’t use it that often.
 However, if you read on there are a few things to consider before you look into buying a NZ Membership, because we personally think the Scottish National Trust membership is best value for most families – and you’ll see why below, as The National Trust for Scotland is NOT different due to reciprocal charity agreements.

 First, What is the National Trust?

-The trust whilst a conservation charity always welcome public access to survive and grow.
+The trust, whilst a conservation charity, always welcomes public access to survive and grow.
 Many of the older properties have significant upkeep meaning they rely on the support of members, donors and volunteers.
 Whilst The National Trust have commercialised by charging high prices on food and drink (you can save by packing your own and using reusable stasher bags in th UK), and steep parking prices to those not members, they are still a charity, which is something to consider when looking at access options listed in this article.

-Discounts on National Trust Memberships and National Trust Membership Offers
+What are the Discounts on National Trust Memberships and National Trust Membership Offers?

-Personally, I’d use the Scottish National Trust option.
-It’s cheaper than the standard UK National Trust prices, but important includes FREE parking, meaning you get the best of both worlds.
+Personally, given the choice, I’d use the Scottish National Trust option.
+It’s cheaper than the standard UK National Trust prices, but importantly includes FREE parking, meaning you get the best of both worlds.

 CURRENT NZ & NTS RATES: